Introducing iMotions 8.1

 The Next Generation of Human Behavior Research Software

 Features in iMotions 8.1

-iMotions 8.1 builds upon the groundbreaking release of iMotions 8.0, with a rebuilt user interface, new automatic analysis methods for EEG and ECG, and single-click report creation for individual participants.
+iMotions 8.1 builds upon the groundbreaking release of iMotions 8.0, with a rebuilt user interface, new transparent analysis methods in R Notebooks, and single-click report creation for individual participants.